 An alternative way to satisfy the Biology Department's experiential requirement is undergraduate research (BIO 499).
 Undergraduate research involves hypothesis formulation, review of the biological literature within a particular focus area, independent data collection, analysis, and interpretation.
 This research project is conducted under the direct supervision of a full-time faculty member of the Biology Department.

 BIO 499 is open to students at all levels who have a minimum GPA of 2.5 and the permission of the supervising faculty member, the student's academic advisor, and the Biology Department Chair.
-During any one semester, a student can sign up for 1, 2, 3, or 4 hours of research.
+During any one semester, a student can sign up for 1 or 2 hours of research (potentially up to 4 but this is rare).
 Generally, it is expected that a student will spend a minimum of 3 hours per week for each credit of research.
-So, students who have signed up for 4 sh of research should spend 12 hours per week working on their research.
+So, students who have signed up for 2 sh of research should spend 6 hours per week working on their research.
 In addition to the research time, you will be expected to have a 1-hour progress meeting with the supervising faculty member each week.
 Students may earn a maximum of 12 sh of credit for BIO 499 before graduating from Elon University.

 One of the primary responsibilities of scientists conducting research is to communicate their findings.
 Many of our students have presented their research to a variety of professional audiences including the undergraduate research forum at Elon University (SURF), the North Carolina Academy of Science, the Association of Southeastern Biologists, and the National Council on Undergraduate Research.
 The research of Elon students has also been published in Bios, the journal of the Beta Beta Beta Biological Honor Society, the Southeastern Naturalist, and the Journal of Phycology.